jakebeamish/Penplotting.js/README.md

 ## Contributing

-This project is tested using `jest` and `jest-cucumber`.
-Documentation is made using JSDoc.
+Currently, I am using `jest` and `jest-cucumber` for testing.
+Some scenarios are described in feature files, but the majority of tests are not.

+I'm trying to make sure that everything in the library is well documented using `JSDoc`.

+I am also trying out Biome.js for formatting.